yosun/appradio-subs/readme.md

 It was a disappointing week that could have been much better.
 I ended up not having any fun at all in Vegas, focusing on developing the apps.
 I returned home haggard and tired, but having learned well the lesson that AppRadio is not a platform I should develop for.

+Adding insult to injury, we did not even get to pitch our apps.
+The decisions of the judges were completely unknown and surprising, even to the winners.
+The "selected apps" did not seem that innovative, so it will remain a mystery why we were the only two excluded.
+For what it's worth, and to try salvage an entire week wasted, I'm providing these ideas freely.

 --